aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

-Update the metadata of an existing application without creating new version Keep SemanticVersion unchanged, then modify metadata fields like Description or ReadmeUrl, and run ``sam publish app -t ./packaged.yaml``.
+Update the metadata of an existing application without creating new version Keep SemanticVersion unchanged, then modify metadata fields like Description or ReadmeUrl, and run ``sam publish -t ./packaged.yaml``.
 SAM CLI prints application metadata updated message, values of updated metadata and link to the console details page.

-  >>> sam publish app -t ./packaged.yaml
+  >>> sam publish -t ./packaged.yaml
   Publish Succeeded
   The following metadata of application <id> has been updated:
   {